skuud/nocarflip/README.md

 This is a release and modifying from others sources available.

-1. Insert on [ressources]
+1. Insert file on [ressources]
-2. Add this to server.cfg
+2. Add ensure to server.cfg

 **ensure nocarflip**